woa-lge/Port-Windows-11-Lge-devices/guides/mh2lm/English/status.md

 ## Project status

-Beta.
-Most of the hardware works, but some components do not work yet.
+Stable.
+Most of the components work, but there is still a lot of work for the last ones.

 #### Features